 - 1.5 Tbsp Flax seeds

-- 1 tsp Rose water
+- 1.5 tsp Rose water

 - Add all the ingredients (add dates without their water) to a blender or food processor.
 Blend together till everything is smooth and sticky.
 Taste and adjust for sweetness.
 If you'd like it to be sweeter, you can simply add some honey/maple syrup/ agave syrup, to the "dough".

 - If the mixture is too wet, add more coconut.
-If its too crumbly, add some of the saved date water.
+If it's too crumbly, add some of the saved date water.

-- Roll the dough into equal sized balls.
-Coat them with pistachios and/or a mixture of coconut and rose petal powder.
-These need to be stored in the refrigerator in an airtight container.
+- Roll the dough into equal-sized balls.
+Coat them with pistachios and/or a mixture of coconut and beetroot powder.
+Enjoy!These need to be stored in the refrigerator in an airtight container.